jasper1005/PyDataHandler/README.md

 <img src="https://github.com/jasper1005/PyDataHandler/assets/69462492/aec6fb62-e635-4259-add2-72739bd8bb17" alt="description of image" width="500"/>

-- Choose the type of files you want to select from the dropdown menu.
+- Choose the type of files(Coming Soon: TXT, and Excel) you want to select from the dropdown menu.
 - Select the files you want to process.
 You can use 'Select All' or 'Deselect All' buttons.
 - Specify the number of rows to skip if necessary.
 - Optionally, enable 'Sample Data' to process only the first 20,000 rows.